 However, currently there is no commonly used framework for defining or more widely understanding multimorbidity.
 Further, most health related research is currently focused on the prevention and management of disorders in isolation.
 Consequently, it is difficult to compile a coherent body of research in this area or develop evidence-based strategies for use in healthcare systems.

-For additional information about the Working Group members and project activities - including the details of a previous related roundtable event - please see the tabs at the top of this page.
-Should you have any questions about the project that are not addressed on this page, please do not hesitate to contact the Secretariat.
+For additional information about the working group members and project activities please see the tabs at the top of this page.

 This page provides information about the working group members and observers.